snimu/modded-nanogpt/results/analysis.md

 - The learning rate starts decaying before step 2000
 - The sequence length is constant for a long time before the step change happens, and only starts increasing after (at maybe step 3900)

-So it might be some sort of threshold being reached for the learning rate, but it's still strange, especially because the final loss is very close (baseline: 2.919627, MoT: 2.920585 &rarr; Mot is 1.00032812 larger, or ~0.033%).
+So it might be some sort of threshold being reached for the learning rate, but it's still strange, especially because the final loss is very close (baseline: 2.919627, MoT: 2.920585 &rarr; the MoT loss is 1.00032812 times larger than the baseline loss, or ~0.033%).

 ## 71_mot-in_toks-valemb